-The United States has also implemented so-called "secondary sanctions" against certain countries - in particular, Iran - that directly apply to non-US companies and individuals who engage in specific kinds of transactions with those countries.
+The United States has also implemented so-called "secondary sanctions" against certain countries - for example, Iran, Russia- that directly apply to non-US companies and individuals who engage in specific kinds of transactions with those countries.
 These Sanctions provide for the imposition of a range of measures designed to exclude the non-US Person violator from the US economy.